jquast/blessed/docs/terminal.rst

 :class:`~.SoftwareVersion` object with ``name`` and ``version`` attributes, or, ``None`` if the terminal fails to respond.

+If the XTVERSION query does not receive a response within the timeout, the method falls back to the ``TERM_PROGRAM`` and ``TERM_PROGRAM_VERSION`` environment variables, which are set by many modern terminal emulators (iTerm2, Apple Terminal.app, VS Code, WezTerm, Hyper, mintty, and others).
+These variables are not forwarded over protocols like ssh, so they are less reliable than XTVERSION.

 Example program to display terminal version information:

 .. literalinclude:: ../bin/display-version.py